apinzone/OS_HRV/README.md

 ```

 ### Cloud Access
-ChronOS is available online through the Streamlit Community Cloud at chronoshrv.streamlit.app - no installation required.
+ChronOS is available online at https://chronoshrv.up.railway.app/ - no installation required.
 Access the full analysis platform directly in your browser.

 ## Usage